Cool Places and Backstreets of San Francisco: Discovering Hidden Gems

 Hiking the coastal trails in San Francisco

 For a congested metropolitan, San Francisco has an abundant source of green belts, parks and coastal areas that are left natural and preserved for the public to enjoy.
-One of these special areas include the Golden Gate park recreational area the covers most of the coastal areas of the city and interior bay front areas.
+One of these special areas include the Golden Gate park recreational area the covers most of the coastal trails and areas of the city and interior bay front areas.
 You can hike to some magnificent beaches below and almost touch the base of the Golden Gate bridge here at Marshall beach.
 The views are stunning and the walks are beautiful, but don’t try to swim in the really cold waters with extremely rough surf below.

 For more pictures and details, check out my recent post on Marshall beach here.